Thomascountz/thomascountz/_posts/2019-09-08-entry-level-compiler.md

 <body><p><em>a</em></p></body>
 ```

-This traversal strategy is call *post-order *traversal, and would normally be written like this:
+This traversal strategy is called *post-order *traversal, and would normally be written like this:

 ```
 def post_order(node)